miguelmota/ethereum-development-with-go-book/zh/signature-generate/README.md

 fmt.Println(hexutil.Encode(signature)) // 0x789a80053e4927d0a898db8e065e948f5cf086e32f9ccaa54c1908e22ac430c62621578113ddbb62d509bf6049b8fb544ab06d36f916685a2eb8e57ffadde02301
 ```

-Now that we have successfully generated the signature, in the next section we'll learn how to verify that the signature indeed was signed by the holder of that private key.
+Now that we have successfully generated the signature, in the 下个章节 we'll learn how to verify that the signature indeed was signed by the holder of that private key.

 ---